Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

 This article includes discussion of septo-optic-pituitary dysplasia complex, de Morsier syndrome, congenital hypopituitarism with absence of septum pellucidum, congenital pituitary dwarfism with posterior pituitary ectopia, optic nerve hypoplasia, and optic nerve hypoplasia with hypopituitarism.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Any of the 3 key components of septo-optic-pituitary dysplasia (absence of the septum pellucidum, optic nerve hypoplasia, hypopituitarism) may occur alone or in any conceivable combination.
+• Any of the 3 key components of septo-optic-pituitary dysplasia (absence of the septum pellucidum, optic nerve hypoplasia, hypopituitarism) may occur alone or in combination.

-• There are a wide variety of developmental brain anomalies that may occur in association with septo-optic-pituitary dysplasia, the most important of which are agenesis of the corpus callosum, lobar holoprosencephaly, schizencephaly, and focal cortical dysplasia.
+• There are a wide variety of developmental brain anomalies that may occur in association with septo-optic-pituitary dysplasia, the most important of which are agenesis of the corpus callosum, lobar holoprosencephaly, schizencephaly, olfactory bulb hypoplasia, and focal cortical dysplasias.

-• When encountering a patient (including a fetus) with optic nerve hypoplasia or septal agenesis, the clinician must consider the possibility that the patient may also have – or eventually develop – hypopituitarism.
+• When encountering a patient (including a fetus) with optic nerve hypoplasia or midline brain developmental defects, the clinician must consider the possibility that the patient may also have – or eventually develop – hypopituitarism.

 • Although mutations in many different genes have been associated with septo-optic-pituitary dysplasia complex, most cases of this disorder are sporadic and may result from a combination of 1 or more genetic polymorphisms and an early pregnancy vascular disruption phenomenon in the basal forebrain.